Gay London Guide: The Essential Guide To Gay Travel In London England 2019

 The Yard – Nestled in a cherished courtyard and tucked away off Rupert St, the Yard is a welcoming retreat for the hustle and bustle of busy London.
 Easily one of gay Soho’s most unique attractions we loved hanging out in this heated, gorgeous garden courtyard bar – popular with those who still smoke – and chilling in the comfortable loft bar.
 What could be better for spending long summer or cozy winter nights with friends or getting to know a date?
 Boasting one of the most comprehensive cocktails menus in town, crafted by barmen who are almost as tasty – and frequently shirtless.
 Extremely popular and a real hidden gem for locals, hopefully, developers keep their hands off this urban retreat.

-G-A-Y Bar – A unmissable part of the fabric of gay London filled with a fun-loving and rather young crowd every night of the week.
+Heaven Nightclub – A unmissable part of the fabric of gay London filled with a fun-loving and rather young crowd every night of the week.
 There are three floors, including a busy dance area and a slightly upscale basement to relax in.
-Very lively, cheap drinks and hot, cute guys continue to bring all the boys to G-A-Y. This, however, is one place to watch your pockets as wandering hands might not just be interested in what you are packing.
+Very lively, cheap drinks and hot, cute guys continue to bring all the boys here – as well as frequent performances.
+This, however, is one place to watch your pockets as wandering hands might not just be interested in what you are packing.
 Also, the home of the heaven gay dance party held every weekend.

 Admiral Duncan – A friendly gay pub in London with a hyper-local atmosphere, vibrant bar staff and an eclectic range of customers.
 You never known who or what is going to happen here.
 Admiral Duncan truly aims to cater for everyone and anyone and is well-known as one of Soho’s oldest gay pubs.
 There is a memorial chandelier inside with an inscription and a plaque in the bar to commemorate the neo-nazi lead 1999 London nail bombings which killed three people and wounded around 70.
 The attack was aimed at inflaming homophobic tensions in London but ended up being the catalyst for closer relations between the location LGBT community and Metropolitan Police.
 A triumph of brash fun over hatred, this Soho stalwart attracts party-orientated punters to its one-room bar in the middle of Old Compton Street.